The $f(Q)$ gravity and affine EoS: Compatibility and observational constraints: Abstract

 \section{Abstract}

-In this study, we explore the cosmological implications of $f(Q)$ gravity with the barotropic fluid satisfying the affine equation of state (EoS).
-We study the impact of affine EoS on the cosmic evolution in the model and derive the functional form $f(Q)$ in this gravity.
-We show that the non-metricity scalar may describe the unified scenario in which the universe transits from the decelerated expansion into the accelerated expansion.
-The model parameters are constrained by the Bayesian analysis based on $\chi^{2}$ minimization technique with the observational data of the cosmic chronometer and supernovae type Ia.
-The cosmic dynamics based on constrained parameters describe the observable universe evolution.
+We study the cosmological implications of barotropic fluid satisfying affine equation of state (EoS) in the General relativity and $f(Q)$ gravity framework.
+We describe the impact of affine EoS on the cosmic evolution in the model and derive the observational constraints on the model parameters.
+The models of General relativity and $f(Q)$ gravity may unify the scenario in which the universe transits from the decelerated expansion into the accelerated expansion.
+The model parameters are constrained by the Bayesian analysis based on $\chi^{2}$ minimization technique with the observational data of the Cosmic chronometer and Supernovae type Ia.
+The affine EoS model in the General Relativity possess quintessence kind of dark energy while it possess phantom kind of dark energy in the $f(Q)$ gravity.
 The present day values of the cosmological parameters along with the current age of the universe are compatible with the observations.
+We also probe the possibility of setting up the solution of General relativity model into the $f(Q)$ gravity.

 {\bf Keywords:} Dark fluid; EoS; Unified scenario; Observations; Non-metricity